jaanga/lib/db/readme.md

 docBrowser.js Read Me
 =====================

+## Concept
-docBrowser.js is a very simple and very small library for browsing Markdown files on GitHub
+docBrowser.js is a very simple and very small library for browsing Markdown files on GitHub.

+A guiding precept is: 'Write once.
+Read many.'
+In this case meaning the ability to view files in a well-formatted fashion in either a GitHub source code repository or available as a GitHub-hosted web-page.

 * Compatible with airDoodle